JulienAssouline/baseball-scouting-form/README.md

 In order for the app to work make sure you have both the backend and frontend running.

+## Installation

+To run this project first `git clone https://github.com/JulienAssouline/baseball-scouting-form.git`

 ## Setup the Backend

 `cd into server` then run `yarn`

 I'm using postgresql so make sure you have that installed on your computer.

-Check default.json in config for postgres settings.
+Check `default.json` in `config` for postgres settings.

 To start the graphql apollo server run `NODE_ENV=development yarn start:dev`